taphos/taphos.github.io/_posts/2016-11-09-why-game-developers-are-afraid-of-test-automation.markdown

 ## Which tools to use?

 Unlike, for example, web development gamedev lacks good ready-to-use testing tools.
 You are totally out of luck when building an inhouse engine.
-Though [Unity3D](https://bitbucket.org/Unity-Technologies/unitytesttools) and [UE4](https://docs.unrealengine.com/latest/INT/Programming/Automation) recently introduced their own testing systems, I havent seen any projects successfully using those.
+Though [Unity3D](https://bitbucket.org/Unity-Technologies/unitytesttools) and [UE4](https://docs.unrealengine.com/latest/INT/Programming/Automation) recently introduced their own testing systems, I haven't seen any projects successfully using those.

 The provided [Unity Test Tools](https://bitbucket.org/Unity-Technologies/unitytesttools) didn't fit our needs for several reasons.
 Mainly it didn't allow us to drive long chains of UI interactions in a way similar to how a user would, so we decided to develop test automation framework ourselves.